fzyzcjy/flutter_rust_bridge/website/docs/guides/functions/ignoring.md

 ## Explicit ignore

-Sometimes you may want functions not to be translated by flutter_rust_bridge.

-Firstly, if it is private, i.e. not `pub`, it will automatically be ignored.

-Secondly, if it is public but still needs to be ignored, you can use the attribute `#[frb(ignore)]` to ignore it.
+If it is public but still needs to be ignored, you can use the attribute `#[frb(ignore)]` to ignore it.
 For example: